nims-spin-theory/MLIP_HOT/README.md

 conda --version
 ```

-Once conda is installed, you can create separate environments for each MLIP model as described in the **MLIP Package Installation** section below.
+Once conda is installed, you can create separate environments for each uMLIP model as described in the **MLIP Package Installation** section below.

 ## Usage